awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 ![AWS Tracking Application](images/newtrack1.png)

-When a user logs into the system, they see the **Home** view .
+When a user logs into the system, they see the **Home** page .

 ![AWS Tracking Application](images/AWT4.png)

 #### Application functionality
 A user can perform these tasks in the AWS Tracker application:

-+ Enter a new item into the system
++ Enter an item into the system
 + View all active items
 + View archived items that are complete
 + Modify active items
 + Send a report to an email recipient

-The following figure shows the new item section of the application.
+The following figure shows the new item section.

 ![AWS Tracking Application](images/AWT1.png)